RainThief/ci-support/readme.md

 # CI Support

-This project provide common CI functionality in a single place that can be used by all projects.
+This project provides common CI functionality in a single place that can be used by all projects.
 There are some key principles for this project which are:

-* CI stages can be ran inside containers to guarantee same result to all user;
+* CI stages can be ran inside containers to guarantee same result to all users;
 * Containers images and scripts must be versioned so that adding new requirements will not break older projects automation;
 * CI stages must be portable so can easily be used on any automation platform [*](#Compatibility);
-* Scripts can be consumable outside container environment to provide flexibility to project and engineers;
+* Scripts can be executed outside container environment to provide flexibility to project and engineers;

 ## Requirements